anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 -   Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.

 **Products:**
 -   Bellabeat app: The Bellabeat app provides users health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
 This data can help users better understand their habits and make healthy decisions.
-The Bellabeat app connects to their line of smart wellness products.
+The Bellabeat app connects to their line of intelligent wellness products.
 -   Leaf: Bellabeat’s classic wellness tracker can be worn as a bracelet, necklace, or clip.
 The Leaf Tracker connects to the Bellabeat app to track activity, sleep, and stress.
--   Time: This wellness watch combines the timeless look of a classic timepiece with smart technology to track user activity, sleep, and stress.
-The Time watch connects to the Bellabeat app to provide you with insights into your daily wellness.
+-   Time: This wellness watch combines the timeless look of a classic timepiece with intelligent technology to track user activity, sleep, and stress.
+The Time watch connects to the Bellabeat app to provide insights into your daily wellness.
--   Spring: This water bottle tracks daily water intake using smart technology to ensure that you are appropriately hydrated throughout the day.
+-   Spring: This water bottle tracks daily water intake using innovative technology to ensure you are appropriately hydrated throughout the day.
 The Spring bottle connects to the Bellabeat app to track your hydration levels.
 -   Bellabeat membership: Bellabeat also offers a subscription-based membership program for users.
 Membership gives users 24/7 access to fully personalized guidance on nutrition, activity, sleep, health and beauty, and mindfulness-based on their lifestyle and goals.

+## Business Task
+I am a junior data analyst working on the marketing analyst team at Bellabeat.
+Bellabeat’s co-founders believe that analyzing smart device fitness data could help unlock new growth opportunities for the company.
+I have been asked to focus on one of Bellabeat’s products and analyze smart device data to understand how consumers use their smart devices.
+The insights discovered will then help guide the marketing strategy for the company.